THE SONG OF THE CYNODONT

 During the Permian Extinction, 96% of all marine species and 70% of all land based vertebrates became extinct.
 83% of all genera of insects were wiped out.
 The planet became a global abattoir, reeking with the stench of spattered life forms whose long and miraculous histories had come abruptly to naught.

-Through that million year charnel house crawled one ugly, unpromising little beast: the cynodont.
+Through that million year charnel house crawled one small, ugly, unpromising creature: the cynodont.

 |Cynodont reconstruction from BBC|

 Dull and witless, the cynodont stubbornly continued to place one foot in front of the other.
-It had no hopes for the future to motivate it, but still it held on.
+It had no vision of the future to motivate it, but still it held on.

-The cynodont could not know that its children would one day evolve into the first mammal, and from mammals would arise human beings.
+The cynodont couldn't know that its children would one day evolve into the first mammal, and from mammals would arise human beings.
 By clinging to life through the Permian extinction, the cynodont made human life and all of its glories possible.

 Who was more responsible for the divine moments in art history: Michelangelo, Rembrandt and Botticelli?
 Or the cynodont, who persisted through a million-year midnight?